-- Before tilting the outboard motor up, follow the procedure under "Stopping engine" in this chapter.
-Never tilt the outboard motor up while the engine is running.
-Severe damage from overheating can result. - Do not tilt the outboard motor up by pushing the tiller handle because this could break the handle.

-The outboard motor cannot be tilted when in reverse.
+- Before tilting the outboard motor, follow the procedure under "Stopping engine" in this chapter.
+Never tilt the outboard motor while the engine is running.
+Severe damage from overheating can result. - Do not tilt up the engine by pushing the tiller handle because this could break the handle. - Keep the power unit higher than the propeller at all times.
+Otherwise water could run into the cylinder and cause damage. - The outboard motor cannot be tilted when in reverse or when the outboard motor is turned 180° (facing the rear).

-Procedure for tilting up
+Procedure for tilting up F2.5A